wingemo/Assembly/README.md

 you type in the keyboard.

 ## LCS
-Lighting control system that provide the ability to automatically adjust a lighting device's output based on switches and buttons.
+Lighting control system that provide the ability to automatically adjust a lighting device's output based on switches.

 ## LEDs :whale:
 The program should first turn on all the odd red lights and then the even red lights.